-If you or a member of your family is suffering because a health care professional or facility was reckless, careless, or made a mistake, use the contact form on this page or call 813-988-1331, 800-457-2899 to arrange a free, no-obligation consultation today.
+If you or a member of your family is suffering because a health care professional or facility was reckless, careless, or made a mistake, use our contact form or call 813-333-9420 or 800-457-2899 to arrange a free, no-obligation consultation today.

 Medical Malpractice FAQs

 Q. What is medical malpractice?

 Following are a list of the most common medical errors that result in medical malpractice:

 - Failing to diagnose and properly treat medical emergencies

 - Failing to diagnose and properly treat serious medical conditions